 In phase one, toxins are converted into water-soluble compounds by enzymes; and in phase two, toxins are bound to protective chemicals that neutralize them and allow them to be eliminated via bile (and eventually feces) or urine.

 Dark leafy greens such as dandelion greens, arugula, spinach, and kale contain plant chlorophylls, which help remove chemicals, pesticides, and heavy metals from the bloodstream.
-Chlorophyll, according to preclinical science, has toxin-binding properties, which can theoretically reduce the toxic burden on your liver.
+Chlorophyll, according to preclinical science10, has toxin-binding properties, which can theoretically reduce the toxic burden on your liver.

 When feces remain in the bowel, toxins can be reabsorbed into your system.
 So, it's important to get plenty of fiber-rich foods that bind up toxins in the gut and help promote regularity.
 Try legumes (especially lentils), raspberries, root vegetables, apples, pears, avocados, and almonds.

 There are so many reasons to get more omega-3 fatty acids in your diet, and the health of your liver is one of them.
-A recent research review found that omega-3 consumption was associated with healthy liver fat levels—specifically, lower liver-fat levels and higher HDL "good" cholesterol levels.
+A recent research review11 found that omega-3 consumption was associated with healthy liver fat levels—specifically, lower liver-fat levels and higher HDL "good" cholesterol levels.

 Good sources of these healthy fats include oily fish (e.g., salmon, anchovies, sardines, etc.) for EPA and DHA, and plant-based sources like walnuts and flaxseed for ALA.